KedroBoss/til/vuejs/VueJS.md

 This 2 properties hold the coordinates of client's mouse.

 $event - DOM created object, which can be passed to a function as variable
+$event.target.value - gives the value of the targeted tag
+***
+**VueJS Options**
+*el:
+*data:
+*methods:
+*computed: - same to methods, only it doesn't recalculate the return value; Use that when the function doesn't recalculate any data, but instead caches this.